- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Very Good Source of Dietary Fiber, Folate, Manganese, Iron, Copper, and Zinc

 Organic Garbanzo Bean Flour is produced from chickpea (legume), widely distributed in Asian countries.
-In addition, organic chickpea flour significantly increases the satiety and taste properties of products, such as pasta, flour or confectionery.
+Besides, organic chickpea flour significantly increases the satiety and taste properties of products, such as pasta, powder, or confectionery.

-The benefit of Organic Garbanzo Bean Flour is due to the content of a huge complex of vitamins, minerals and the absence of gluten.
+The benefit of Organic Garbanzo Bean Flour is due to the content of a vast complex of vitamins, minerals, and the absence of gluten.

 How to Use Organic Garbanzo Bean Flour

-There are many recipes that use Organic Garbanzo Bean Flour.
+Many recipes use Organic Garbanzo Bean Flour.
 Often it is used by people for whom wheat flour is contraindicated for some reason.

 This flour is a base for vegetarian cuisine because it is not only healthy but also very nutritious.
 It does not absorb vegetable oil when frying, and you get a product with an unusually dry and crispy crust that has a pleasant nutty flavor.

 Garbanzo Bean Flour can be used not only in cooking but also in cosmetology as face masks or scrubs.